tiny-express/native/README.md

 [![Build Status](https://travis-ci.com/foodtiny/native.svg?token=p64HTBqDyw43Lh5iDLxP&branch=master)](https://travis-ci.com/foodtiny/native)
 &nbsp;[![Support Platform](https://img.shields.io/badge/platform-linux%20%7C%20osx-blue.svg)]()

-This library provides a set of low-level and productivity library for C/C++ application.
+This library provides low-level optimization and productivity library for C/C++ application.

-Beside standard library, we would like to have a greater customization with main goals:
+Beside standard library, we would like to have a greater customization with some goals:

 - Blazing fast performance with GAS & C
-- Powerful structured programming in C++ with scalability
+- Powerful structured programming in C++ for scalability
-- Java standard packages with productivity & maintainability
+- Java standard packages for productivity & maintainability
-- Third party clients support for micro-services architecture
+- Support third party services for Food Tiny micro-services

 This project is also useful for new developers in practical programming.

 ###  Optimization
-- This library is originally developed in C but we can make classes go faster by optimizing in GAS for Linux Amd64
+- This library is originally developed in C but we can make classes go faster by optimizing in GAS for Linux amd64
-- C version of that function should be delivered first
+- C version of every function should be delivered first

 ### Useful References
 - [Example for GNU Assembly](http://cs.lmu.edu/~ray/notes/gasexamples)